DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-Additionally on schema creation, an erd diagram with the mermaid syntax should be created
+Additionally, on schema creation, an erd diagram with the mermaid syntax should be created

 ```js
 generator erd {